-▲ DANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
-Note This symbol indicates situations that may result in equipment or property damage accidents only. \bigcirc This symbol indicates an action should not be completed.
+ADANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+Note This symbol indicates situations that may result in equipment or property damage accidents only. $\bigcirc$ This symbol indicates an action should not be completed.

-▲ DANGER

-\odot Do not store or use flammable gas or combustibles near the unit.
+$\bigcirc$ Do not store or use flammable gas or combustibles near the unit. $\bigcirc$ Do not supply power to the unit until all wiring and piping are completed or reconnected and checked.
 There is risk of fire, explosion, and physical injury or death.

-O Do not supply power to the unit until all wiring and piping are completed or reconnected and checked.

 There is risk of physical injury or death due to electric shock.

-O Do not install, remove, or re-install the unit by yourself (end-user).
+$\bigcirc$ Do not install, remove, or re-install the unit by yourself (end-user).
 Ask the dealer or a trained technician to install the unit.